 The roads now are frequented by travellers in the area looking for a stunning drive.
 As you climb higher and the ocean sinks further away, the heat of the day fades away, too.
 At the highest point on the pass is a gorgeous view and also the ruins of an old French outpost from the colonial days.
 The remains are worth a quick scout, but don’t take much time to explore.
 When you’ve completed the pass and have got your fill of photos, begin your trip back towards Hoi An.

 Relax at Your Accommodation (4:30 p.m.)

-It’s been a full day so far, so use this time to take a load off and regain some of your energy.
-A quick shower is recommended before your upcoming fitting.
+Day 2 has been a full day so far and remember you have 3 days in Hoi An, so use this time to take a load off and regain some of your energy.
+We recommend a quick shower before your upcoming fitting.

 First Fitting at the Tailor (6:00 p.m.)

 When you feel revitalised and ready for the evening, start by heading back to Bebe for your first fitting.
 The assistants will bring you to the change room where you’ll be given your custom garments to try on.
 The tailors usually make the items somewhat bigger for the first fitting, which allows them to make adjustments to the clothes for the perfect fit.
 Take your time to inspect the fit of the clothes on your body and be vocal about any concerns you have—the staff is there to make what you want.

 After your fitting, head down to Mango Mango restaurant located on An Hoi, right on the river’s edge.
 Owned and run by local, well-travelled Chef Duc Tran.
 He has taken his experiences abroad and used them to put an intercontinental take on his favourite Vietnamese dishes.
 Apart from the ideal location and superb food, Mango Mango is known for having some of the best cocktails in town.